TALKS

 Current talks and fees are listed below.

-2025 is booking up fast - now taking bookings for 2026.
+There are very few dates left for 2025 - now taking bookings for 2026.

 KEEP YOUR GARDEN BUZZING

-If you want to know which plants to grow in your garden to attract and sustain
+If you want to know which plants to grow in your garden to attract and sustain insect pollinators - including all kinds of bees, butterflies and moths and other insects - this talk is for you.

 Based on my new book, and drawing on wide research, my own experiences of gardening and beekeeping, I will share my knowledge about what type of plants best meet pollinators’ needs.